The Rush

 Fears of feelings of grief & loss

 There is an enormous space between my ancestral waters of the North Sea and my homeland waters of the Brisbane River and Pacific Ocean.
-Perhaps I am afraid of this overwhelming reality.
-Afraid of truly seeing just what and how much has been lost between these seas.
+Perhaps I am afraid of the overwhelming truth of what and how much has been lost between these seas.
 The way aunties, cousins, wind, seals, stone, peat, straw, boats and ponies are connected in ways I will never know.
 The loss of of living and relating within ancestral land, language, crafts, culture and kinship groups.
-Perhaps I fear that seeing my separation will confront me with the nature of my split-off self in a clearer and wider way.
-Perhaps I am afraid of the grief that arises on admitting to indelible loss, of my inabilities and failures to close the gap between the seas and meaningfully re-connect.

 Perhaps I am afraid of the deep grief within and between me and my ancestors that accompanies this separation.